mGalarnyk/mGalarnyk.github.io/_pages/about.md

   - /about.html
 ---

-He has a master’s degree in Data Science and Engineering from UC San Diego.
-He currently teaches [Python for Data Visualization](https://www.linkedin.com/learning/python-for-data-visualization/effectively-present-data-with-python) for LinkedIn Learning and [Data Analytics using Python](https://extension.ucsd.edu/courses-and-programs/data-analytics-using-python) for UCSD Extension.
-He has previously taught Essential Python for Global Knowledge and Data Science (Python) at General Assembly.
+I currently teach [Python for Data Visualization](https://www.linkedin.com/learning/python-for-data-visualization/effectively-present-data-with-python) for LinkedIn Learning and [Data Analytics using Python](https://extension.ucsd.edu/courses-and-programs/data-analytics-using-python) for UCSD Extension.
+I have previously taught Essential Python for Global Knowledge and Data Science (Python) at General Assembly.